LIMUNIMI/PerceptualEvaluation/README.rst

 Alignment
 _________

 #.
-Install fluidsynth and download SalamanderGrandPiano soundfont in sf2 format
+Install fluidsynth and download SalamanderGrandPianoV3 soundfont in sf2 format
    from our mega_ folder and put it in your working dir
 #. run ``poetry run python -m perceptual.alignment.dtw_tuning`` to check the
    FastDTW tuning in midi2midi over ``MusicNet`` solo piano songs